Large investments of federal money have been flowing to states and districts through Title II to help develop effective teachers and school leaders.

 - School Choice and Charters

-Brian Gill studies K–12 education policy, including charter schools, measurements of teacher, principal, and school effectiveness, and the implementation and impacts of high-stakes testing and other accountability regimes.
+Brian Gill studies K–12 education policy, including charter schools, educator effectiveness, and the implementation and impacts of high-stakes testing and other accountability regimes.

 Gill is one of the nation’s leading experts on the effects of charter schools.
 He served as principal investigator for the first rigorous, nationwide examination of the effectiveness of nonprofit charter-school management organizations.
-He was also principal investigator on the first nationwide evaluation of the effects of the KIPP schools.
-Gill co-directed the first study of the effects of charter high schools on rates of graduation and college entry; and the first nationwide study of the operations of online charter schools.
+He was also principal investigator on the first nationwide evaluation of the effects of KIPP schools.
+Gill co-directed the first study of the effects of charter high schools on graduation, college enrollment, and earnings in adulthood; and the first nationwide study of the operations of online charter schools.
+He is now leading a pioneering study of the impact of charter schools on civic participation.

 Gill’s award-winning research on homework compiles half a century of data on time spent by students and a century of debates among educators and parents.
 His research examines homework not only as a tool for promoting academic achievement but also as a means of communication from school to parents and a potential flash point for school-family conflict.

 Gill was senior advisor for school choice issues on the U.S. Department of Education’s National Longitudinal Study of NCLB and served on the National Working Commission on Choice in K–12 Education at the Brookings Institution.
-He is a member of the technical working group for the U.S. Department of Education’s impact evaluation of the District of Columbia voucher program.
 Before joining Mathematica in 2007, he spent a decade at the RAND Corporation.
-Lead author of Rhetoric vs. Reality: What We Know and What We Need to Know About Vouchers and Charter Schools, he has published in the Journal of Research on Educational Effectiveness, Educational Evaluation and Policy Analysis, Statistics and Public Policy, the Journal of Labor Economics, Economics of Education Review, Education Finance and Policy, American Journal of Education, Teachers College Record, Peabody Journal of Education, Education Next, the Handbook of Research on School Choice, and the Encyclopedia of Education Economics and Finance.
+Lead author of Rhetoric vs. Reality: What We Know and What We Need to Know About Vouchers and Charter Schools, he has published in the Journal of Research on Educational Effectiveness, Educational Evaluation and Policy Analysis, Behavioral Science and Policy, Statistics and Public Policy, the Journal of Labor Economics, Economics of Education Review, Education Finance and Policy, American Journal of Education, Teachers College Record, Peabody Journal of Education, Education Next, the Handbook of Research on School Choice, and the Encyclopedia of Education Economics and Finance.
+He also regularly writes blog posts and op-eds for non-academic audiences.
 Gill holds a Ph.D. in jurisprudence and social policy and a J.D. from the University of California at Berkeley.

 A Mathematica case study and a recent article in Education Next examine first-of-its-kind research that measures how accurately a so-called next generation high school assessment designed for the Common Core predicts college success, compared with the existing state assessment in Massachusetts.